ErnSur/Unity-Http-Debugger/README.md

   - ~~Clear button~~
   - ~~Clear on Play option~~
   - Saving playmode requests to stash
+  - Write logs to log file in a readable format, do not serialize HDRequests unless for editor persistant state

 5. Design datastore
   - How and where to serialize playmode request logs